-Insurance p.l.c. is Citadel Holdings Limited (formerly Jayenti Holdings Limited), the registered office of which is Apartment 12, 182/183 Tower Reef Apts., Tower Road, Sliema, Malta.
+Insurance p.l.c. is Citadel Holdings Limited, the registered office of which is Apartment 12, 182/183 Tower Reef Apts., Tower Road, Sliema, Malta.
 Consolidated financial statements which include the financial results of the company may be obtained from the ultimate parent company's registered office.